canonical-web-and-design/tutorials.ubuntu.com/tutorials/try-ubuntu-before-you-install/try-ubuntu-before-you-install.md

 ### Finding help

-Finally, if you get stuck, help is always at hand.
+Finally, if you get stuck, help is always at hand:

 * [Ask Ubuntu][askubuntu]
 * [Ubuntu Forums][ubuntuforums]